aballerr/rgc/README.md

     $rgc new yourreactappname

-### To commit files to be added to your react app on creation in the top level directory (i.e. .eslintrc/.prettierc/etc.)
+### To commit files to be added to your react app on creation in the top level directory (i.e. .eslintrc/.prettierc/etc.) Note: might require sudo to write files for now, will look into safer workaround.
+Sorry

     $rgc commit <file>